 Roheela Malik, Director of Marketing

-On transferring to the US Roheela expanded her portfolio to include strategic planning and retail marketing when she transferred to the US.
+On transferring to the US Roheela expanded her portfolio to include strategic planning and retail marketing.
 Her most recent work has centered on the educational and not-for-profit sectors, where she has held senior executive volunteer roles, spearheading and managing initiatives, including at Dress for Success, the Women and Girls Foundation and Preschool Advantage.